Qualifying for Surgery

 An individual may be a candidate for weight loss surgery even if he or she is otherwise in good health if his or her BMI is greater than 40.
 For an individual with other significant medical problems that are made worse by obesity such as diabetes mellitus, sleep apnea, severe arthritis in weight-bearing joints, difficult to control cholesterol elevation, and others, weight loss surgery may be appropriate at a BMI of greater than 35.

 An individual’s physical and psychological condition must be good enough to tolerate the stress of surgery.
-If you have physical or psychological problems that would make anesthesia, surgery, and the recovery after surgery too risky, the Obesity Program staff will work with you, and other doctors involved in your care, to see whether those problems can be corrected in order to ensure a safe surgery.
-It is rare for such problems to be so severe that we cannot proceed with weight loss surgery, but it may require considerable effort on the part of patient and doctors to achieve this.
+If you have physical or psychological problems that would make anesthesia, surgery, and the recovery after surgery too risky, the Comprehensive Weight Management Center staff will work with you, and other doctors involved in your care, to see whether those problems can be corrected in order to ensure a safe surgery.
+It is rare for such problems to be so severe that we cannot proceed with weight loss surgery, but it may require considerable effort on the part of patients and doctors to achieve this.